-Step one - Find the right place to host a charity quiz
+Step one: Find the right place to host a charity quiz

-It’s worth telling landlords, bosses and loved ones why you’re raising money; they might loan you equipment for free or for a plug for their business on the night.
-And if you can, pop along to any regular quiz nights and rally the troops by letting keen gamers know about your event.
+It’s worth telling landlords, bosses and loved ones why you’re raising money; they might loan you equipment for free or if you plug their business on the night.
+And, if you can, pop along to any regular quiz nights and rally the troops by letting keen gamers know about your event.

-Step 2 - Ask around for help
+Step 2: Ask around for help

-Step 3 Set an entry fee
+Step 3: Set an entry fee

 Work out how many people you expect and whether you’re going to charge per team - and if so, if you’re setting a maximum number per team - or per player.
 This will help give you a clear idea of how much you’re likely to raise and if you do need to rent a PA system, how much you can spend on overheads.

-Step 4 - Offer a good range of questions
+Step 4: Offer a good range of questions

-Step 5 - Consider your prizes
+Step 5: Consider your prizes

 If you’d like to offer prizes for the winning team, make yourself known to local pubs, restaurants and businesses to see if they can donate prizes in return for a link to their website on your publicity material.
-Whatever you do, make sure it’s all legal by running through the VSO’s checklist, but if you’re in any doubt, contact us.
+Whatever you do, make sure it’s all legal by running through VSO’s checklist, but if you’re in any doubt, contact us.